web4bio/webgen/README.md

 ## Todo

-1. Create gihub account, list you id with your name below.
+1. Create gihub account, request access to this project, list you id with your name below.
-2. Create a webgen doc at https://beta.observablehq.com.
+2. Create a webgen doc at https://beta.observablehq.com (use your github credentials).
+Publish it.
 3. Have a look at [freecodecamp.org](https://www.freecodecamp.org) as reference for JS leaning.
 4. Start checking your fellow participant's notebooks and github activity.
 5. Study [GDC](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) (Genomics Data Commons) [API](https://docs.gdc.cancer.gov/API/Users_Guide/Getting_Started/) and note how easy it is to retieve data.
 So the next step is to start doing just that in the middle of your own notes.
 Have a [look at mine](https://beta.observablehq.com/@jonasalmeida/webgen).